Boost.Text is composed of two main layers:

 provided via a copy-on-write mechanism.
 It is a generalization of unencoded_rope

-for arbitrary T
+for arbitrary T.

-The remaining assorted types are trie
+The remaining assorted types are trie, trie_map, and trie_set.
+The first of these

 is a trie that is not a valid C++ container.
 The latter two are analogous to